Aphalara itadori

 Aphalara itadori, the Japanese knotweed psyllid, is a species of psyllid from Japan which feeds on Japanese knotweed (Reynoutria japonica).

-It has been licensed by the UK Government for the biological control of Japanese knotweed in England; this was the first time that biological control of a weed was sanctioned in the European Union.
+The UK Government licensed the use of this species as a biological control to counter the spread of Japanese knotweed in England; this was the first time that a non-native species was approved for such use in the European Union.